radoman2/pmf-spa3-seminarski/dsa3_seminar_rradoman.typ

 Tree search algorithms (explored in this seminar assignment) used in web crawling are both BFS and DFS, each with their own distinct approaches to crawling. \

+*BFS explores level-by-level outward from seeds.* \

+BFS is a classic graph traversal algorithm that starts from the seed and progressively explores all neighbors.
+At each new iteration the earliest explored but not-yet-visited node is selected next.
+Thus, BFS discovers all nodes within some distance from the seed. @biasbfs \

-BFS explores level-by-level outward from seeds.
-On the other hand DFS, explores deep into one path. \
+*On the other hand DFS, explores deep into one path.* \

+DFS technique is similar to BFS, except that at each iteration we select the latest explored but not-yet-visited node.
+As a result, DFS explores first the nodes that are faraway (in the number of hops) from the seed. @biasbfs \

-BFS is the most commonly used Tree search algorithm for large web crawlers. \
+BFS is the most commonly used Tree search algorithm for large web crawlers.
+BFS is also the simplest form of crawling algorithm.
+It starts with a link and keeps on traversing the connected links without taking into consideration any knowledge about the topic.
+Since it does not take into account the relevancy of the path while traversing, it is also known as the _Blind Search Algorithm_. @webcrawling \
 Its properties are: \

 - Its fair in a sense that it divides its attention among many websites rather than focusing on one.
 This approach prevents one page from monopolizing crawl time.